Level Set Teleportation: An Optimization Perspective

 \subsection{Additional Related Work}

-\textbf{Level Set Teleportation}: Teleportation starts with \citet{armenta2021representation} and \citet{armenta2020neural}, who use group symmetries to randomly perturb the weights of neural networks during training.
-Building on this, \citet{zhao2023symmetry} optimize over parametric symmetries, while \citet{zhao2023flat} propose more sophisticated mappings, including data-dependent symmetry operators.
-As mentioned above, \citet{zhao2023improving} analyze the convergence of GD with teleportation, including under the PL condition \citep{karimi2016pl}, for which they obtain a standard linear rate.
+\textbf{Level Set Teleportation}: \citet{armenta2020neural} and \citet{armenta2021representation} first used group symmetries to randomly perturb or ``teleport'' the weights of neural networks during training. \citet{zhao2023symmetry} then proposed to optimize over parametric symmetries for which teleportation is fast or even closed form, while \citet{zhao2023flat} studied more sophisticated data-dependent symmetries.
+While our focus is on convex problems, \citet{zhao2023improving} analyze convergence of GD with teleportation for general non-convex functions and show that the gradient norm converges uniformly over the sub-level set, strengthening standard guarantees.
+They also give rates under the PL condition \citep{karimi2016pl}.

-\textbf{Symmetries in Optimization}: Teleportation is closely connected to the notion of sharp/flat minima in deep learning \citep{hochreiter1997flat, keskar2017sharp, dinh2017sharp}.
-Sharpness aware minimization \citep{foret2021sharpness} biases optimization towards regions with low curvature, while level set teleportation actively finds large gradients. \citet{neyshabur2015pathsgd} suggest model invariances harm optimization and propose Path-SGD, a gradient method which is invariant to rescaling symmetries in neural networks, while \citet{bamler2018improving} separate optimization into directions with symmetries and those without.
+\textbf{Symmetries in Optimization}: Teleportation is closely connected to sharp/flat minima in deep learning \citep{hochreiter1997flat, keskar2017sharp, dinh2017sharp}.
+Sharpness aware minimization \citep{foret2021sharpness} biases optimization towards regions with low curvature, while level set teleportation actively finds large gradients.
+In contrast to GD with teleportation, \citet{neyshabur2015pathsgd} suggest model invariances harm optimization and propose Path-SGD, a gradient method which is invariant to rescaling symmetries in neural networks.
+Similarly, \citet{bamler2018improving} leverage group operators by separating optimization into directions with symmetries and those without.